lostb1t/replex/README.md

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.
 Note: Hero elements are not supported for continue watching by plex.
 You can replicate this functionality by creating a smart collection which filters on in progress and settinf REPLEX_DISABLE_CONTINUE_WATCHING

+## Exclude watched items

+If you want to hide watched items from your rows, you can set `REPLEX_EXCLUDE_WATCHED` to true.
+Alternatively, you can add the label "REPLEX_EXCLUDE_WATCHED" to a collection to exclude watched items from that collection only.

 ## Remote access (force clients to use the proxy)